mgudesblatart/faceRecognitionforRaspPi/README.md

    Pages 97-99 which can be found here : https://books.google.com/books?id=iNlOCwAAQBAJ&lpg=PA100&ots=iS-Ed6Wpi8&dq=opencv%20python%20working%20with%20multiple%20eigenfaces&pg=PA99#v=onepage&q&f=false
    and also Tony DiCola's script.

-   This will automatically generate both a .csv with your image paths and the images themselves for your training library. be sure to designate a new folder for each person.
-I haven't test it with multiple people just yet, so if you have issues, or discover new     things, by all means let me know.
+   This will automatically generate both a .csv with your image paths and the images themselves for your training library.
+Be sure to designate a new folder for each person.
+You may also have to make a blank .csv file before it can be used in the script.
+I haven't tested it with recognition of multiple people just yet, so if you have issues, or discover new things, by all means let me know.

 For facerec.py
   I used once again,